The eligibility requirements are applicable to all TODS panels and Trailblazers erected.

 - The activity, service or business must have obtained all required approvals or licenses from the State or local agencies having jurisdiction, including permits or ordinances for the erection of Trailblazer signs, when necessary.

-- The activity must be open to the public during the normal season of the activity at least eight hours per day, five days per week, except that if the activity is a winery, the winery shall be open at least 20 hours per week.
+- The activity must be open to the public during the normal season of the activity at least 8 hours per day, five days per week, except that if the activity is a winery, the winery shall be open at least 20 hours per week.
 The business week must include a Saturday or a Sunday.

 - The activity shall be conducted in an appropriate building or area.
 It shall not be conducted in a building principally used as a residence unless there is a convenient and well-marked entrance, except that a "Bed and Breakfast" activity shall be excluded from this requirement.